 An explanation of how contact tracing works can be found on the BBC website.

 Can I safely and ethically work remotely?

-In order to assist registrants in making changes to their work practices as a result of Covid-19, in March the BPC issued the following general guidelines, applicable to online or telephone psychotherapy sessions:
+In order to assist registrants in making changes to their work practices as a result of Covid-19, in March we issued the following general guidelines, applicable to online or telephone psychotherapy sessions:

 - Registrants should make a plan about moving to remote therapy which is communicated to each patient.
 For registrants working in institutions, those guidelines and requirements will have to be followed first.

 - Registrants should make themselves aware of the differences between providing online/telephone and face to face psychotherapy.
 They should consider the impact this may have on the relationship between the therapist and patient and whether this move is appropriate for the patient.